JurajDoncevic/SomeExtensions/README.md

 # SomeExtensions
 Some simple functional extensions for C#

-Inspired by talks given by Simon Painter and Kathleen Dollard.
+Inspired by lectures given by Simon Painter and Kathleen Dollard.

 You can find the lectures on YT: